algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specification.md

 All information contained in this document is based on observations made from these devices.

-As you can see, no mobile platforms is indicate.
+As you can see, no mobile platforms is indicated.
 Indeed, they are a future improvement because for now, the software is not compatible with them.
 If you want more information, you can check the [future improvements](#8-future-improvements) section.

 ## 6. Functional requirements

 In this section, we will discuss all the functional requirements of the project.
 For this, we will become a little more technical than before (without being too much either).
-Fell free to go to the [Glossary](#glossary) section to know all the definitions of technical words.
+Feel free to go to the [Glossary](#glossary) section to know all the definitions of technical words.

 ### 6.1 REST API implementation